-The existing pedestrian facilities audit forms part of Tenterfield Council's Pedestrian Access and Mobility Plan.
+The pedestrian facilities audit forms part of Tenterfield Council's Pedestrian Access and Mobility Plan.

 On-foot field audits are essential to determine the type and scale of work required along designated pedestrian routes.
-Generally, audits were undertaken by an experienced asset manager who has training and experience in road safety auditing, or in design for access and mobility.
+Generally, audits were undertaken by an experienced asset inspector or manager who has training and experience in road safety auditing, or in design for access and mobility.
+These audits will generally be undertaken when funding is available for upgrading of facilities.